Ragini-Chatterjee-Cat/Don-t-Let-Your-Model-Wine/README.md

 Don’t Let Your Model Wine

-This is my mini MLOps platform for managing experiments, training ML modles, and checking if they're bein fair to different kinds of wines.
+mini MLOps platform for training ML modles, and checking if they're being fair to different kinds of wines.

 What This Does